olaviinha/FinnStonks/README.md

 - jQuery

-Although Bootstrap and LESS are used for styling in `index.html`, they are not in any way required for `pepm.js` to run.
+Although Bootstrap and LESS are used for styling in `index.html`, they are not in any way required for `finnstonks.js` to run.

 ### Styling

-All styling is freely customizable in `pepm.less`.
+All styling is freely customizable in `finnstonks.less`.
 You may use regular CSS or any styling you like, modifying it should be pretty straight-forward.

 ### Settings